upleveled/express-guest-list-api-memory-data-store/README.md

 ### Run on CodeSandbox

 1. Log in or register on [CodeSandbox - Sign in](https://codesandbox.io/signin)
-2. Change the `express-guest-list-api-memory-data-store` repo URL to include "box" (`githubbox.com` instead of `github.com`) and hit return - this will create a [Synced Template](https://codesandbox.io/docs/learn/devboxes/synced-templates) on CodeSandbox
+2. Change the `express-guest-list-api-memory-data-store` repo URL to include "box" (`githubbox.com` instead of `github.com`) and hit return - this will create a [synced template](https://codesandbox.io/docs/learn/devboxes/synced-templates) on CodeSandbox
 3. Click on "Fork" in the top right corner of the page to create your own devbox from the synced template
 4. Beside "Fork", click "Share", select "Public" from the "Visibility" dropdown and click "Move Devbox" - this will allow access to your devbox from anyone